Batteries are needed to power up flashlights, radios, and other equipment but often they are neglected.

 1) Miraclekoo D Size Battery Spacers allow you to use Two AA Batteries in each D-Cell adapter, doubling your devices run times!

-2) The ReZap 7329 AA to C and D-Sized Battery Converters for under $10.
+2) The ReZap 7329 AA to C and D-Sized Battery Converters for under low cost.
 It comes with 2 C cell and 2 D cell adapters.
 Some people are happy with them some had issues.
 Sometimes you get what you pay for and sometimes you luck out.

 3) The Lenmar Adapter, D Size Shell and the Lenmar Adapter C-sized Adapter Shells for AA Batteries.
-These run about $7 for a pack of 4, and many people complain that they are fatter than regular C and D cell batteries so won’t fit in many devices.
+These are budget friendly for a pack of 4, and many people complain that they are fatter than regular C and D cell batteries so won’t fit in many devices.

 4) Then there’s my choice, the cream of the crop, the Sanyo Eneloop 8 Pack of C-size Adapters and Sanyo Eneloop and the 8 Pack of D-size Adapters.
-These come in 8 packs and run about $18, so the prices are pretty close per adapter.
+These come in 8 packs and are low two digits, so the prices are pretty close per adapter.

 I’ve had positive experiences using the Sanyo Eneloop rechargeable batteries, and the AmazonBasics High-Capacity Rechargeable Batteries, they provide consistent power across my devices and now I’m starting to power my C cell and D cell devices, using the AA battery adapters from Eneloop and the Miraclekoo D Size Battery Spacers!